 A member of the team since August 2016, Pablo has worked for over 25 years in various educational capacities and contexts - both in the UK and abroad - including as a Lecturer, Associate Tutor, Mentor and Outreach Educator while studying part-time at the UEA between 2007 and 2017.
-Describing his professional practice and ethos as a ‘power-centred pedagogy’ – which focuses on critiquing, challenging and changing the social power relations at the heart of the process and content of learning, teaching and student support - Pablo specialises in transformative, inclusive, participatory, peer-led approaches.
-His PhD thesis combines these interests in a critical ethnography of a ‘transformative’ global education programme in Bolivia and Peru.
+Describing his professional ethos and practice as a ‘power-centred pedagogy’ (‘powergogy’ for short) which focuses on critiquing, challenging and changing the social power relations at the heart of the process and content of learning, teaching, assessment and student support - Pablo specialises in transformative, inclusive, participatory, peer-led approaches.
+His PhD thesis combines these in a critical ethnography of a ‘transformative’ global education programme in Bolivia and Peru.